 The curriculum incorporates introductory social science, statistics and research methods, human biology, ethics and specialized courses developed for the Social Gerontology concentration.

 The Health and Human Services-Social Gerontology undergraduate major is administered by the Social Sciences Interdisciplinary Degree Programs located in 203 Clemens Hall on the North Campus.
 More information on the undergraduate portion of the BA/MSW may be obtained through their offices.

-For information on the skills and competencies required for certification and acquired through completion of this joint degree please see the Graduate School of Social Work webpage.
+For information on the graduate (MSW) portion of the degree please visit the the Graduate School of Social Work.